Visit the museum

 Group Admission Rates and Payment

-We accept payment by cash, card (preferred) or cheque.
-Cheques should be made payable to ‘The City of Norwich Aviation Museum’.
-For Schools and any recognised organisations, we can invoice the full cost of your visit.
-Invoices will be presented on the day you come to the museum and payment can be made by BACS (bank details are on the invoice) or by credit card over the phone.
-Payment is requested within 7 days of the invoice date.
+For Schools and other recognised organisations, we will normally invoice the full cost of your visit within 48 hours following each visit.
+Payment by BACS (bank details are on the invoice) or by credit card over the phone will be expected within 7 days of the invoice date.

 Once your visit has been discussed you will be asked to complete a booking form to confirm the details.
 This will only be provided once we are able to agree that the date and nature of your visit are possible.
+This is not, however, confirmation that the visit has been accepted.
+Visits will not be confirmed until a completed booking form has been provided and all details contained on the form are acceptable to the Museum.

 Find Us